Funding Application Information

 P&F Type B: $75,000 total award (grant) including F&A. Use of CCEH Core resources is not required but encouraged.

 The primary goal of Type B P&F grants is to support innovative pilot research projects in non-malignant hematology, including the generation of preliminary data for larger research grants.
 Pilots should involve new scientific directions or the development or application of a novel technology.
 It is not expected that any preliminary data be provided, but the scientific premise should be supported by literature.
 Applicants may apply for travel monies (up to $2,500) to train for 3-5 days at a CCEH core that will be utilized in the Type B proposal.
 These funds are a line item in the $75,000 maximum budget and may only be used to support flight, room and board costs for the investigator.
 Permission for travel must be approved by the Director of the CCEH core and the U24 Enrichment Chair (diane.mcveyward@path.utah.edu).
-Applications are CLOSED, no exceptions.
-Please submit your applications early with the required signatures to ensure your application will be reviewed.

 Type B grants will be reviewed by a panel of approximately 10 reviewers, each reading all applications.
 Reviewers will provide scores for key review criteria (significance, innovation, approach, feasibility, as well as for new direction/technology and fostering a new collaboration) then rank all applications.
 Reviewers will briefly describe what drove their ranking.
 Applications will undergo a second level of review involving the NIDDK and the HCCC.
 Unsuccessful applicants will be encouraged to discuss the critiques with the scientific contact below.